| |

 Accounting

-from University of Saskatchewan
+Previous degree from University of Saskatchewan

 UT Austin: Department of Accounting

-James Smith is interested in how the decisions and judgments of individuals influence accounting practices. he seeks to use psychology theory to better understand financial reporting and auditor assessments. |
+James Smith is interested in how the decisions and judgments of individuals influence accounting practices.
+He seeks to use psychology theory to better understand financial reporting and auditor assessments.

 Kimberly A. Bender